Prey (2017 video game)

 Prey is a 2017 first-person shooter immersive sim video game developed by Arkane Austin and published by Bethesda Softworks.
+It occurs in an alternate timeline in which mankind has taken to orbital stations following an accelerated Space Race.
+The player plays as Morgan Yu, a member of a scientific team aboard the space station Talos I researching the Typhon, a hostile alien force with both physical and psychic powers.
+As the Typhon escapes confinement, the player uses various weapons and abilities to survive, progressing to end the alien outbreak and ultimately escape Talos I. The player gradually gains access to areas of Talos I through linear mission progression until they can explore the station freely, acquiring key items and abilities along the way.

+Development of the game started after Arkane Austin completed its work on Dishonored (2012).
+Raphaël Colantonio served as the title's director.
+Arkane's Prey is largely unrelated to the 2006 game Prey or its cancelled sequel.
+It did not use any of the planned sequel's assets and only incorporated the previous game's name and the broad theme of the protagonist being hunted by aliens.
+Arkane built Prey as a spiritual successor to System Shock (1994), giving players multiple avenues to approach and tackle missions while considering the Talos I station a thematic reinterpretation of the underground dungeon from their debut game, Arx Fatalis (2002).
+The game combines elements of first-person shooters, role-playing video games, stealth games, and Metroidvanias in its design.
+Aliens in the game were designed to be enigmatic, with their design being inspired by paranormal elements rather than stereotypical insect- or lizard-like species.

 The game was released for PlayStation 4, Windows, and Xbox One on May 5, 2017.

-Prey takes place in an alternate timeline in which an accelerated Space Race resulted in mankind taking to orbital stations far earlier.
-The player controls Morgan Yu while exploring the space station Talos I, in orbit around Earth–Moon L_{2}, where they were part of a scientific team researching the Typhon, a hostile alien force composed of many forms with both physical and psychic powers, such as shapeshifting into a clone of any inanimate object.
-As the Typhon escape confinement, the player uses a variety of weapons and abilities, some of which are derived from the Typhon themselves, to survive while progressing to end the alien outbreak on the station and ultimately escape.
-The player gradually gains access to areas of Talos I through linear mission progression - acquiring key items and abilities along the way - eventually allowing the player to explore the station in an open world setting.
-The game combines elements of first-person shooters, role-playing video games, stealth games, and Metroidvanias in its design.

-Arkane's Prey is largely unrelated to the 2006 game Prey developed by Human Head Studios.
-While Prey 2, a sequel to the 2006 game, had been planned by Human Head, it fell into development hell following the transfer of the intellectual property from 3D Realms to Bethesda Softworks, and was eventually canceled in 2014.
-Arkane's game does not use any of the planned sequel's assets and only incorporates the previous game's name and the broad theme of the protagonist being hunted by aliens.
-Arkane built Prey as a spiritual successor to System Shock, giving players multiple avenues to approach and tackle missions while considering the Talos I station a thematic reinterpretation of the underground dungeon from their debut game, Arx Fatalis.

-Prey received positive reviews from critics and is considered one of the best games of all time by several gaming magazines and websites.
-Two expansions were released: Mooncrash, a procedurally-generated mode inspired by various roguelike games, and a multiplayer Typhon Hunter that incorporates the Typhon shapeshifting abilities in a hide-and-seek style game.
-Retrospectively, the game has been recognized by several gaming publications as one of the best immersive sims released to date.
+It received positive reviews from critics, who praised the game's setting, level design, environmental storytelling, and themes, though its main story and gameplay received a mixed response.
+The game's reputation improved over time.
+Retrospectives from several gaming publications described it as one of the best immersive sims ever made.
+Arkane released an expansion named Mooncrash, which adds procedural generation and gameplay elements found in roguelike games.
+Arkane also introduced a multiplayer update named Typhon Hunter, which incorporates the Typhon shapeshifting abilities in a hide-and-seek-style game.
+The game's disappointing commercial performance resulted in Arkane Austin pivoting to making live service games such as Redfall (2023).